Sintrastes/sintrastes.github.io/src/posts/2021-07-19-sum_types_are_not_a_silver_bullet.markdown

  where each tree can have possibly a left sub-tree, and possibly a right sub-tree.

 What if we wanted to model a binary tree where values are only stored in the leaves?
-We might try making use of inheritance to encode the two seperate cases then:
+We might try making use of inheritance to encode the two separate cases then:

 ```kotlin
 open class BinaryTree<A>